 The children have learnt how to use this great effect to create their own Snowglobe videos using this technique.

-You can learn how to do this (and perhaps even create your own Snowglobe video as well!) by following the instructions in the video Mr Woolcock has made.
+You can learn how to do this (and perhaps even create your own Snowglobe video as well!) by following the instructions to make your own Green Screen Snowglobe from Mr Woolcock.

 Class 13 Snowglobe Video